From hidden FBA fees to overlooked home office write-offs, these 11 deductions could mean the difference between profit and loss in 2025.

 • UPS/FedEx/USPS bills for shipments to Amazon.

-👉 What this means for you: Small costs add up fast. $30/month in tape and labels = $360/year.
+👉 Small costs add up fast. $30/month in tape and labels = $360/year.
 Add UPS bills, and you could be missing thousands in write-offs.

 Your Amazon business likely runs on software — and it’s deductible.